10 Exploding Tech Trends That Will Redefine The Future

 1. Agentic AI – From Chatbots to Digital Coworkers

-Agentic AI is artificial intelligence that can independently plan and execute multi-step actions.
-While normal chatbots can only offer information, these types of AI systems can execute digital tasks, including purchasing tickets, ordering products, or conducting extensive research, without human intervention.
+Agentic AI is a type of artificial intelligence that can independently plan and execute multi-step actions.
+Whereas regular chatbots can offer only information, these kinds of AI systems can perform digital tasks independently, such as buying tickets, ordering products, or doing extensive research, on their own without human intervention.

 Why it matters: Agentic AI is being referred to as the shift from "virtual assistants" to "virtual coworkers."
 Companies and individuals can save time by allowing AI to perform complex and repetitive tasks.